It is a genetic disorder that is fatal unless detected and treated before a serious illness develops from copper poisoning.

-A mutation, or defect, in the ATP7B gene, which prevents the body from properly eliminating additional copper in the body.
+A mutation, or defect, in the ATP7B gene, prevents the body from adequately eliminating additional copper in the body.

-Copper, which is consumed daily in the diet, is one of the many minerals that the body needs in small quantities, if this copper is not eliminated, it accumulates becoming toxic.
+Copper, consumed daily in the diet, is one of the many minerals that the body needs in small quantities; if this copper is not eliminated, it accumulates, becoming toxic.